The Nashville Sewer Crisis: How 867 New Residents Monthly Are Straining 50-Year-Old Infrastructure

 Metro Nashville Water Services is an enterprise fund, meaning it receives no tax revenue and must fund all operations, maintenance, and capital improvements through water and sewer rates charged to customers.
 This creates a direct tension between keeping rates affordable for residents and generating sufficient revenue for infrastructure replacement.

-Metro Nashville Water Services replaces approximately 20 miles of aging water mains annually through its infrastructure rehabilitation program, according to data published by Clean Air and Water Nashville in August 2025.
-At this rate, replacing the entire 6,000-mile network of underground pipes would take 300 years.
+Metro Nashville Water Services replaces approximately 20 miles of aging infrastructure annually through its rehabilitation program.
+At this rate, mathematically replacing the entire 6,000-mile network would take 300 years.

-The annual replacement program prioritizes pipes based on several factors including leak history, water quality concerns, age of the infrastructure, and coordination with road projects to minimize repeated construction in the same area.
+The annual replacement program doesn’t operate on a simple sequential schedule.
+Instead, Metro Water prioritizes pipes based on several factors including leak history, water quality concerns, age of the infrastructure, coordination with road projects, and risk assessment to maximize the impact of limited resources.

-The 300-year replacement timeline reveals a fundamental mismatch between infrastructure needs and available resources.
-Since pipe lifespans range from 50-100 years depending on material, a significant portion of the system will reach the end of its service life long before replacement occurs under the current schedule.
+However, this approach creates a risk: pipes in lower-priority areas may continue aging beyond their design life, potentially leading to increased failures.
+Since pipe lifespans range from 50-100 years depending on material, significant portions of the system will reach the end of their service life long before replacement occurs under current funding levels.

 The American Society of Civil Engineers estimated that Tennessee needs $8.7 billion over 20 years to maintain and improve drinking water infrastructure statewide.
-With Nashville representing approximately one-eighth of Tennessee’s population, the region’s share of this need would be substantial.
+With Nashville representing a significant portion of Tennessee’s population, the region’s share of this need would be substantial.

-For homeowners and businesses, the implication is that sewer and water service reliability may decline in neighborhoods with the oldest infrastructure unless replacement rates accelerate significantly.
+For homeowners and businesses, the implication is that sewer and water service reliability may vary across neighborhoods based on infrastructure age and condition.
 Property owners in areas with 50+ year old infrastructure should consider having their private sewer lateral lines inspected, as these property-owner-maintained pipes are aging on the same timeline as the public system.

 The $2.5 Billion Challenge

-Nashville is confronting a massive $2.5 billion infrastructure cost under the Clean Water Nashville EPA Consent Decree program — a long-term initiative required to bring the city’s aging sewer systems into compliance with federal environmental standards.
-This investment represents an estimated $3,788 per Davidson County resident, reflecting the immense financial challenge of repairing and upgrading a system that has endured decades of wear and underinvestment.
+Nashville is confronting a massive infrastructure investment under the Clean Water Nashville EPA Consent Decree program — a long-term initiative required to bring the city's aging sewer systems into compliance with federal environmental standards.
+The program, now estimated at $2.5 billion and financed over multiple decades through gradual rate increases, represents one of the largest infrastructure investments in Nashville's history.

 The Clean Water Nashville program addresses violations of the Clean Water Act related to combined sewer overflows (CSOs) and sanitary sewer overflows (SSOs).
 Combined sewers — which carry both sanitary sewage and stormwater in the same pipe — can overflow during heavy rainfall events, discharging untreated sewage into the Cumberland River.